faizasiddiqui33/GenerativeAdversialNetwork/README.md

-# GenerativeAdversialNetwork
-Generative Adversial Network
+# Generative Adversial Network
-utilize Tensorflow and Keras to create a generative adversarial network (GAN) trained on the MNIST dataset.
+This project utilizes Tensorflow and Keras to create a generative adversarial network (GAN) trained on the MNIST dataset.
 The MNIST dataset is a modified version of the well-known set of handwritten digits originally produced by the National Institute of Standards and Technologies in the US.
 The generator must accept noise in the form of a vector as input,